 Articles in state-controlled newspapers reflected the government’s viewpoint.
 The main government newspapers published selected international wire stories.
 The government prohibited legal entities with more than 30 percent foreign ownership from establishing media outlets.
 The government allowed publication of a few private newspapers with limited circulation containing advertising, horoscopes, and some substantive local news, including infrequent stories critical of the government’s socioeconomic policies.
 Some government-controlled print media outlets published articles that openly criticized local municipal administrations.

 A few purportedly independent websites consistently reported the government’s viewpoint.
-During the year, however, press and news organizations broadcast and published a wider variety of views and news, to include criticisms of policies enacted under former president Karimov.
-The government launched Ozbekiston, a 24-hour news channel that broadcasts current affairs and news in Uzbek, Russian, and English, in 2017.
-The channel interviewed visiting high-level foreign officials.
+The government-run Ozbekistan is a 24-hour news channel that broadcasts current affairs and news in Uzbek, Russian, and English.

 Censorship or Content Restrictions: Journalists and senior editorial staff in state media organizations reported that some officials’ responsibilities included censorship.
 In many cases the government placed individuals as editors in chief with the expressed intent that they serve as the main censor for a particular media outlet.
-Continuing the past trend of moderate criticism of the government, online publications like Kommersant.uz and Nuz.uz published critical stories on issues, such as demolitions, ecological problems, electricity outages, currency, trade, and the black market.
-In addition, Adobiyat Gazetesi, a literary journal, published stories by authors who are still on a “black list” that limits their ability to publish elsewhere.
+Continuing the past trend of moderate criticism of the government, online publications such as Kommersant.uz and Nuz.uz published some critical stories on issues such as demolitions, ecological problems, electricity outages, currency, trade, and the black market.
+In addition, Adobiyat Gazetesi, a literary journal, published stories by authors who were still on a “black list” that limited their ability to publish elsewhere.

-During the year the government unblocked the website of privately owned Kun.uz, blocked in 2018.
+In 2019 the government unblocked the website of privately owned Kun.uz, which had been blocked in 2018.
 The outlet published articles critical of the government, including about regional and district officials’ involvement in illegal demolitions.

 Several active online forums allowed registered users to post comments and read discussions on a range of social problems.
 To become a registered user in these forums, individuals must provide personally identifiable information.
 It was not clear whether the government attempted to collect this information, although provisions of the law require internet cafe proprietors to log customers’ browser history.